 - 1 out of 4 Americans over age 65 falls each year

-- Falls are the leading cause of fatal injures sustained by older adults
+- Falls are the leading cause of fatal injuries sustained by older adults

 Going hand in hand with a poor balance is a lack of muscle strength.
 This is called sarcopenia.
 Listen to my podcast episode about sarcopenia.